 More resources are available online.
+For more information or links to reputable

-For more information or links to reputable studies, visit the websites of the American Cancer Society, the Federal Communications Commission (FCC), the International Commission on Non-lonizing Radiation Protection (ICNIRP) and the World Health Organization.
+For more information or links to reputable studies, visit the websites of the American Cancer Society, the Federal Communications Commission (FCC), the International Commission on Non-Ionizing Radiation Protection (ICNIRP), and the World Health Organization.